dragoman3/DrugLibrary/Dexamethasone.md

 ---

 ## What is Dexamethasone?
-- Dexamethasone is a glucocorticoid used in the perioperative period for [[../Clerkship/Post-operative Nausea and Vomiting|Post-operative Nausea and Vomiting]] and swelling
+- Dexamethasone is a glucocorticoid used in the perioperative period for [[Post-operative Nausea and Vomiting]] and swelling

 ## Mechanism of Action [^1][^2]
 - Dexamethasone binds to intracellular glucocorticoid receptors inhibiting inflammatory mediators.